+MGK racing is TEAM RACING.
+We encourage as many racers on a team as possible.
 There are 2 types of kart ownership in MGK, a Business/Organization owned kart and a Privately owned kart.
 Any member of a kart competing at an MGK event (family, friends, crew, racers, mentors, owners) are considered part of the team!

 - Business/Organization owned karts are purchased by a business or organization and maintained and lead by a team mentor.
 The mentor is generally responsible for transporting and general care of the kart.
 Only a business owner or mentor can order parts for a business/organization owned kart.
 He or she then assumes liability for payment to MGK once invoices are generated.
-Invoices will be mailed to the mentor or business/organization listed with MGK when the team was formed.
 Racers on business/organization owned karts are determined by the business/organization themselves and/or from a MGK waiting list.
 Generally business/organization owned karts have multiple drivers for 1 kart.
-Only 1 driver is allowed per kart per division, so a maximum of 5 drivers could be on one team per event.
+Only 1 driver is allowed per kart per division, so a maximum of 7 drivers could be on one team per event.
 Racers on a business/organization owned kart team should treat the equipment with respect at all times.
 Team standards and expectations should be expressed from the owner or mentor.
 Racers are responsible for representing these team standards and expectations both on and off the track, and at ALL times.
 Mentors and owners have the right to exclude a driver from competition at any time if the team standards are not being met. - Privately owned karts are purchased and mentored by a single person or "family".
-Only the appointed owner or mentor can order parts for a privately owned kart.
+Only the appointed owner can order parts for a privately owned kart.
 He or she then assumes liability for payment to MGK once invoices are generated.
-Invoices will be mailed to the owner listed with MGK when the team was formed.
-Privately owned karts have the choice as to how many drivers are on their team (from 1 to 5 drivers per event).
+Privately owned karts have the choice as to how many drivers are on their team (from 1 to 7 drivers per event).
 MGK encourages privately owned karts to offer a seat to any interested outside youth, but it is the choice of the kart owner to do so.
 In the event of an outside racer joining a privately owned team possible cost for parts and maintenance on the kart should be discussed with parents of youth racers BEFORE the racer hits the track.
 Racers on a privately owned kart team should treat the equipment with respect at all times.
-Team standards and expectations should be expressed from the owner or mentor.
+Team standards and expectations should be expressed from the owner.
 Racers are responsible for representing these team standards and expectations both on and off the track, and at ALL times.
-Mentors and owners have the right to exclude a driver from competition at any time if the team standards are not being met.
+Owners have the right to exclude a driver from competition at any time if the team standards are not being met.